-The purpose of the South Bend Human Rights Commission is to study and act upon problems which involve relationships between members of different ethnic groups, sexes, nationalities, creeds, the disabled and families with children.
+The purpose of the South Bend Human Rights Commission is to study and act upon problems which involve relationships between members of different ethnic groups, sexes, sexual orientation or gender identity, nationalities, the disabled, and families with children.
 The South Bend Human Rights Commission's duties lie in enforcing employment, fair housing, public accommodations, AND education.
 Their goal is to ensure equal employment opportunity for all individuals, and to provide legal recourse in the areas of discrimination.
 The Human Rights Commission provides keys to unlock the doors of discrimination.

 South Bend Human Rights Commission

 319 N. Niles Ave • South Bend, Indiana 46617